MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/editor.md

 ms.technology: xamarin-forms
 author: davidbritch
 ms.author: dabritch
-ms.date: 05/31/2018
+ms.date: 07/13/2018
 ---

 # Xamarin.Forms Editor

 _Multi-line text input_

-The `Editor` control is used to accept multi-line input.
-This article will cover:
+The [`Editor`](xref:Xamarin.Forms.Editor) control is used to accept multi-line input.
+This article covers:

 - **[Customization](#customization)** &ndash; keyboard and color options.
 - **[Interactivity](#interactivity)** &ndash; events that can be listened for to provide interactivity.